 In South Africa, the sale of mopane worms generates no less than US$39 million annually.

-A study by KwaZulu Natal University in 2021 of insect consumption patterns in Limpopo and KwaZulu Natal provinces of South Africa showed that of the eight species studied, locals preferred mopane worms and termites as
+A study by KwaZulu Natal University in 2021 of insect consumption patterns in Limpopo and KwaZulu Natal provinces of South Africa showed that of the eight species studied, locals preferred mopane worms and termites as food.

 Patience Sibanda, an insect merchandiser based in Gweru, said mopane worms were her fastest moving wares.

 “Mopane worms are fast moving.
 It is one of the things that make me a lot of money.
 On a good day, I sell US$20 worth of mopane worms, which is very good business,” she said.

 Research has, however, shown that the majority of these consumed insects across Africa are wild harvested and sustainability becomes an issue, hence increased calls to farm these “small livestock’’.

 Forestry Commission spokesperson Violet Makoto said the commission was promoting sustainable harvesting of mopane worms so that mopane woodlands are preserved.